Vegan Gingerbread Biscotti Has Invaded My Cookie Jar!

 Stir the flour mixture into the liquid mixture and form a smooth dough.
 Gently knead in the pecans and cranberries (or ginger, if using).

-On a cookie sheet (I lined mine with parchment, but you can use a Silpat or just lightly grease), form a log about 11 inches long by 4 inches wide.
-Flatten the end sides of the log.
-Bake for 28 to 30 minutes until the log is puffed and firm but not too brown.
+On a parchment lined baking sheet, form a log about 11 inches long by 4 inches wide.
+Flatten the end sides of the log and bake for 28 to 30 minutes or until puffed and golden.
 It will spread a little, and some cracking is okay.
 Allow log to cool for about 45 minutes.

 Preheat the oven to 325ºF.
 Very carefully, slide the log off the baking sheet and onto a cutting board.
-With a sharp, heavy knife, (I had better luck with a Chef’s knife than a serrated knife) cut log into ½-inch-thick slices, using one quick and firm motion, pressing down into the log.
+With a chef's knife, cut log into ½-inch-thick slices, using one quick and firm motion, pressing down into the log.
 Very gently move slices to the baking sheet, standing them of their bottom edge if possible.
 Rebake the slices for 22 to 24 minutes.
 The slices should appear dry and slightly toasted, but do not allow them to get too browned.
 Allow the biscotti to cool 10 minutes on the baking sheet, then carefully move them to the wire racks to complete cooling (warm biscotti may be fragile).
 Store in a loosely covered container.
 Makes about 2 dozen.

 Here's a re-cap of the other 3 biscotti recipes I tried last year.
 One was very basic, the other had add-ins but no fat, and the third was a butter-based gingerbread biscotti.